Numeric literal semantics

 The above is for exposition purposes only; various parts of this syntax are not yet decided.

 Similarly, IntLiteral(x) and FloatLiteral(x) convert to any sufficiently large floating-point type, and produce the nearest representable floating-point value.
 Conversions in which x lies exactly half-way between two values are rejected, as previously decided.
-Conversions in which x is outside the range of finite values of the floating-point type are also represented, rather than saturating to the finite range or producing an infinity.
+Conversions in which x is outside the range of finite values of the floating-point type are also rejected, rather than saturating to the finite range or producing an infinity.

 Examples